What Makes Good Recruitment Website Design?

 Following that, the principles cover the following: -

-- Clear contact points - give the user a clue as to how to contact you, but don't bombard them with too many options that they get confused by.
+- Clear contact points - give the user a clue as to how to contact you, but don't bombard them with too many options that they get confused by, keep things simple.

 - Use colour well - Make buttons, and do not use too many colour variations.
 Less is more with colour in most cases.

-- Clear signposting - tell the user to go here and do this - simplicitity is vital.
+- Clear signposting - tell the user to go here and do this - simplicity is vital.

 - Ask a little often - small forms that ask the minimum but remember small steps.